obsidian-tasks-group/obsidian-tasks/docs/getting-started/use-filename-as-date-fallback.md

 <div class="code-example" markdown="1">
 Info
 {: .label .label-blue }
-The task not visually modified in the file : the scheduled date is only implied.
-It will however appear in the [edit dialog]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).
+The task is not visually modified in the file: the scheduled date is only implied.

+It will however appear in the
+[edit dialog]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).
+It can also be examined by using the `group by scheduled` instruction in a tasks block.
 </div>

 ## Rules